Resources

 Tips for a Successful Open House

-open house sign in front of house
+red and white open house sign in front of tan house

 In this article:

 Today’s open house operates a little differently than in years past.
-Now, before home buyers even step foot over the threshold, they’ve scoured a home’s online advertisements, memorizing the slightest details of the homes they like best.
+Now, before home buyers even set foot over the threshold, they’ve scoured a home’s online advertisements, memorizing the slightest details of the homes they like best.

 Preparing for Your Open House